 This is the truth I bring to my stories.

 Hometown legend NIKE employs a credo I’ve adopted:

 The stories you tell about your past shape your future.

 Some of the stories I tell have waited a long time for in writing them, I relive them.
 People who don’t know any better say,

 Writing offers no fine line between love and hate.

 My husband agrees.
-He and Writing have some kind of a secret pac.
-Arms folded they stand in front of the door as I’m trying to slip out, “Where ya going?”
+He and Writing have some kind of secret pac.
+Arms folded he stands in front of the door as I’m trying to slip out, “Where ya going?”

 BEHIND THE CURTAIN